TurtleEngr/gitproj/test/dev-doc/README.md

 ## Test Environment files (test-env*.tgz)

-Currently these are symlinks to the directory above the git workspace.
+These are symlinks to the directory above the git workspace.
-These will be moved to a public space when the tool is mostly done, or when automated testing is setup.
-An rsync or rclone step will be added when the space is setup.
+The Makefile will copy any missing file from the release server.

 See the Makefile for how the tar-env*.tgz files are created and rebuilt.

-* test-env.tgz@ - is manually built
+* test-env.tgz@ - is created manually.

 # Documentation Files